 An experimental investigation of transitional natural convection in an air filled cube was conducted in this research.
-The characteristic dimension of the enclosure is 0.35 m, and data were collected in the middle plane of the cavity.
-The Rayleigh number range examined is .
-This was achieved by varying the temperature on the hot and cold walls.
-The velocity field in the middle plane is measured using particle image velocimetry (PIV).
-Temperature measurements in the core of the enclosure indicate a linear profile.
-The average Nu number is also presented and compared against other correlations in the literature.
-This study attempts to close the gap of available experimental data in literature and provide experimental benchmark data that can be used to validate computational fluid dynamics (CFD) codes since the estimated error from PIV measurements is within 1–2%.
+The characteristic dimension of the enclosure was H = 0.35 m, and data were collected in the middle plane of the cavity.
+The Rayleigh number range examined was .
+In Part I, the authors presented the mean velocity profiles in the enclosure and conducted heat transfer measurements on the hot wall.
+An expression between Nu and Ra numbers was concluded and compared against other correlations available in literature.
+In the present work, the authors present a complete description of the flow in the enclosure by quantifying the low turbulence regime developed in the cavity.
+This was accomplished by estimating Reynolds stresses, turbulent kinetic energy, vorticity, and swirling strength.
+Proper orthogonal decomposition (POD) was employed to analyze the flow fields obtained from the experimental data and retain the most salient features of the flow field.
+This study attempts to close the gap of available experimental data in the literature and provide experimental benchmark data that can be used to validate CFD codes since the estimated error from particle image velocimetry (PIV) measurements is within 1–2%.

-Experimental Investigation of Transitional Natural Convection in a Cube Using Particle Image Velocimetry—Part I: Fluid Flow and Thermal Fields
+Experimental Investigation of Transitional Natural Convection in a Cube Using Particle Image Velocimetry—Part II: Turbulence Quantities and Proper Orthogonal Decomposition

 - Views Icon Views

 Georgiou, M. D., Bonanos, A. M., and Georgiadis, J. G. (September 20, 2016).
 "Experimental Investigation of Transitional Natural Convection in a Cube Using Particle Image Velocimetry—Part II: Turbulence Quantities and Proper Orthogonal Decomposition."
 ASME.
 J. Heat Transfer.
 January 2017; 139(1): 012503. https://doi.org/10.1115/1.4034167